andre-st/goodreads-www/README.md

 - form submission is supported by external free services

 Right half of the page: _Interaction_
-- minimal design form, as less text as possible
+- minimal design form: as less text and controls as possible
 - problem and solution statement
-- privacy notice and consent (GDPR)
+- [privacy notice](privacy.txt) and consent checkbox (GDPR)

 Left half of the page: _Information_
 - slightly animated slides help users understand the form on the right side